-It is easy to grab a blanket when you get chilly, but for your pipes... not so much!
+It is easy to grab a blanket when you get chilly, but for your plumbing... not so much!

-Making sure your pipes are ready for the freezing temperatures it critical if you want to avoid potential costly repairs.
-While you still have a bit of time left before the winter season hits, lets review how exactly to prepare your pipes for winter and keep your home's plumbing running smoothly.
+Making sure your pipes are ready for the freezing temperatures is critical if you want to avoid potential costly plumbing repairs.
+Lets review how exactly to prepare your pipes for winter and keep your home's plumbing running smoothly.

 How much does prepping your pipes really save you?